 Because of this, carbon fiber is very popular in many industries such as aerospace, automotive, military, and recreational applications.

 Carbon fiber dates back to 1879 when Thomas Edison baked cotton threads or bamboo silvers at high temperatures, which carbonized them into an all-carbon-fiber filament.
 By 1958, high-performance carbon fibers were invented just outside of Cleveland, OH.
 Although they were inefficient, these fibers contained around 20% carbon and had low strength and stiffness properties.

 In 1963 a new manufacturing process was developed at a British research center, which is where carbon fiber’s strength potential was realized.

 How is Carbon Fiber Made: An Overview of The Carbon Fiber Manufacturing Process

-A typical sequences used to form carbon fibers from polyacrylonitrile involves spinning, stabilizing, carbonizing, treating the surface and sizing.
+A typical sequence used to form carbon fibers from polyacrylonitrile involves spinning, stabilizing, carbonizing, treating the surface, and sizing.

 What Can Be Made With Carbon Fiber?

 Almost anything.
 If you would like a carbon fiber pint glass, that can be made.
 ICE has made many different shapes with carbon fiber and other composites, including: